BACKGROUND

 FREE CLASS TRAININGS

-Trainings provide a free Narcan kit and cover overdose prevention strategies, including how to recognize the signs and symptoms of overdose and how to administer Narcan, as well as local recovery support information and resources.
+Participants receive a free Narcan kit and learn how to recognize the signs and symptoms of overdose and administer Narcan, as well as information about current drug trends and local resources.

 STATEWIDE